 Are you tired of your eyes looking, well…tired?
-You’ll find plenty of conventional eye creams that promise more youthful looking skin.
-However, this shea butter eye cream delivers, without a hefty dose of harmful chemicals on the side.
-Perking up tired eyes is just one of the many benefits of shea butter.
+You’ll find plenty of conventional eye creams that promise more youthful-looking skin.
+However, this DIY shea butter eye cream delivers the naturally protective benefits of shea butter, without a hefty dose of harmful chemicals on the side.

-Unlike other formulas, this eye cream doesn’t contain any water.
-While water based creams make your skin feel moisturized at first, they end up drying out the delicate under eye area.
+Also, unlike other formulas, this eye cream doesn’t contain any water.
+While water-based creams make your skin feel moisturized at first, they end up drying out the delicate undereye area.
 A waterless eye cream also has a much longer shelf life (and is easier to make!).

-This recipe features shea butter, which stimulates collagen production to increase skin firmness, and improve the appearance of wrinkles around the eyes.
+Studies show shea butter naturally stimulates collagen production to increase skin firmness.
+This can improve the appearance of wrinkles around the eyes.
 Even better, it helps reduce inflammation to combat puffiness.
-You’re also getting a nourishing dose of vitamins A, E and F for healthier skin.
+You’re also getting a nourishing dose of vitamins A and E for healthier skin.

+I also add coconut oil to this shea butter eye cream recipe.
 Coconut oil is also fabulous for skin since it’s rich in lauric acid and essential fats.
-Not only does it boost circulation to clear up under eye circles, but it keeps connective tissue strong and supple.
-This means less fine lines and wrinkles. (source)
+Not only does it boost circulation to clear up undereye circles, but it keeps connective tissue strong and supple.
+This means fewer fine lines and wrinkles.

 - Mason jar

 - 2 oz glass jar or steel tin

 - In a wide-mouth mason jar, combine the shea butter, coconut oil, and beeswax.